 Around £10: My First Train Set

-This colourful, highly rated, basic set ideal for younger children and at approximately £10 from Amazon it’s a great starter set to test the water with.
+This colorful, highly rated, basic set ideal for younger children is a great starter set to test the water with.

 It contains eight pieces of standard wooden track to which more track can be added later to construct bigger circuits.

-With the track in the set on its own, a circular circuit can be made on which the included Red, Green and Blue steam engine and two passenger coaches run around.
+With the track in the set on its own, a circular circuit can be made on which the included Red, Green, and Blue steam engines and two passenger coaches run around.
 Complementing the train and tracks are trees, two houses and two people that will give hours of fun.

 £10 to £20: Figure of Eight Train Set